 Nextdoor moderators, or "leads," are in charge of moderating content on the platform per neighborhood.
 These leads do not require any kind of training, and often, they are just the first people to sign up in a neighborhood, Takahashi explained, essentially describing a multi-level marketing scheme for a volunteer surveillance platform.
 "That's insane to me," she said.
 Takahashi, though she attempts to share lighthearted posts on the platform, is very aware of Nextdoor's problems, and said she's previously tried to bring attention to Nextdoor's partnerships with police departments.

 Andrea Cervone is a Clarkston, Georgia resident and former city council member, who'd been in contact with Takahashi because she was thinking about starting a parody Twitter account of her own, to bring attention to housing issues.
 Clarkston has been called "the most diverse square mile in America" and the "Ellis Island of the South."
-Her partner, Ted Terry, is the current mayor of Clarkston, and a Queer Eye season two makeover recipient.
+Her partner, Ted Terry, is the former mayor of Clarkston, and a Queer Eye season two makeover recipient.

 Separately, she'd also been scrubbing Nextdoor to research an op-ed on the topic of "public participation in cities and the idea of who gets to participate," she told VICE.
 What she found on Nextdoor did not reflect her community.
 Despite Clarkston being 80% nonwhite, and 86% of housing inventory being rentals, Cervone noticed the majority of Nextdoor users were white homeowners, and all the neighborhood leads were white, too.